 This all started on a whim but the level of discovery I have enjoyed year after year keeps me quite entertained with the material.
 From manipulating it beyond recognition to following the guidance of natural shades, textures and limitations the bark is both material and inspiration.

-Between art projects I can usually be found skiing, skijoring with lazy mutt, hiking, running or floating in some water somewhere.
-In addition to my birch bark art I also sketch, illustrate and sometimes paint.
+Between art projects Lindsey can usually be found skiing, skijoring with her dog, hiking, running or floating in water somewhere or learning new songs on her acoustic guitar.
+In addition to birch bark art she also sketches, illustrates and sometimes paints.

 Friends of Creamers Field Summer Arts Walk 2015, 2016, 2017